-People with permanent disabilities and Tennessee residents 65 years of age or older are eligible to enroll in courses on a space-available basis for credit without payment of maintenance, campus access, student government, international education, student recreation center, technology, sustainable campus and late fees.
+People with permanent disabilities and Tennessee residents 65 years of age or older are eligible to enroll in courses on a space-available basis for credit without payment of maintenance, program services, student government, student activity, international education, student recreation center, technology, sustainable campus and late fees.
 A service fee not to exceed $70 per semester will be charged.
 All applicable special course fees also will be charged.

 People with permanent disabilities must contact the Disability Services office to be certified as eligible for either program.
-Older adults must go to the Cashier’s office to be certified as eligible.
+Older adults must go to Student Account Services to be certified as eligible.
 Forms certifying eligibility must be submitted by the 14th day of the semester (See Academic Calendar for the deadline to submit waiver or discount forms for each semester).

 Discounts for people with permanent disabilities and older adults do not apply to continuing education programs.